Strategic Defence of the Parity Accord

 The Outcome

-A shared constitutional order in which individuals may lawfully state:
+A shared constitutional order in which identity is expressed without hierarchy, subordination, or exclusion.

 Identity becomes protected structure rather than political instrument.